mhgue/net_ntfy/README.md

 Further version may provide additional `Test_*` classes.

 ### Logging
-A function decorator is provided for mor detailed logging if **-v** option is used.
+A function decorator is provided for more detailed logging if **-v** option is used.
-The decorator is wrapping the function and logging function calls and returns.
+The decorator is wrapping the function and logging function calls and returns with their parameters.
-For class member functions the class name is logged.
+For member functions the class name is logged.
-In addition to the function name their parameters are logged too.

 </details>